-Please note that the interest rate on a cash-out refinance is usually .250% to .750% higher than the interest rate on a standard refinance, with the rate being higher for jumbo loans.
-Because of the higher interest rate for a cash-out refinance and potential variation in rates between lenders, borrowers should compare multiple lenders to find the loan with the best terms
+The mortgage rate on a cash-out refinance is usually .250% to .750% higher than the rate on a standard refinance and potentially higher for larger, or jumbo, loans.
+The table below compares refinance loan terms for leading lenders.
+Because of the higher interest rate and potential variation in pricing among lenders, we recommend that you contact multiple lenders and loan proposals.
+Shopping lenders and comparing loan terms enables you to find the mortgage that is right for you.

 You can use the proceeds from a cash-out refinancing for numerous purposes including home remodeling, college tuition or to pay-off high cost debt.
-Lenders typically request that you disclose what you will use the proceeds from the refinancing for.
-If you disclose that you are going to use the proceeds to purchase a second home, investment property or to make a significant investment, the lender will typically request that you provide details about the property or investment.
-Most borrowers disclose that they will use proceeds from a cash-out refinancing for general home repairs and remodeling or simply put the money in the bank in which cases lenders typically do not request detailed follow-up information.
+Lenders typically request that you disclose what you intend to use the proceeds from the refinancing for.
+If you disclose that you are going to use the proceeds to purchase a second home, investment property or to make a significant investment, the lender typically requests that you provide details about the property or investment.
+Most borrowers disclose that they plan to use proceeds from a cash-out refinance for general home repairs and remodeling or simply put the money in the bank in which cases lenders typically do not request detailed follow-up information.

-The borrower refinances the original mortgage with a 30 year fixed rate mortgage with an interest rate of 5.0%, so there is no change in interest rate.
-The amount of the refinanced mortgage is $300,000, the same as the amount of the original mortgage.
-By refinancing, the borrower is able to take out $54,500 in cash – the difference between the amount of the new mortgage and the principal balance of the original mortgage, less closing costs – to pay for college tuition.
-The borrower could also choose to include the closing costs in the mortgage amount as long as the LTV does not exceed the lender's limit.
-Because the interest rate and mortgage amount do not change, the borrower's monthly mortgage payment does not change.
-The example demonstrates how a cash-out refinance enables borrowers to use the equity in their property to cost-effectively finance a major expense.
+The borrower refinances the original mortgage with a new 30 year fixed rate loan with an interest rate of 5.000%, so there is no change in rate.
+The amount of the refinanced mortgage is $300,000, the same as the original loan.
+By refinancing, the borrower is able to take out $54,500 in cash – the difference between the new mortgage and the principal balance of the original loan, less closing costs.
+The enables the borrower to access sufficient finds to pay for college tuition while keeping the same mortgage rate and payment.
+The borrower could also choose to include the closing costs in the new loan amount as long as the LTV ratio remains below lender's limit.
+The example demonstrates how borrowers can use a cash-out refinance to access the equity in their property to cost-effectively finance a major purchase.